 Sometimes I even have a hard time getting them here.
 I play a little game with myself at the supermarket.
 As I walk toward the checkout, I tell myself, “if they have a Salted Nut Roll, you can treat yourself to a candy bar – if not you’re outta luck!”
 It always makes finding one even more fun! (even better when it’s a King Size!)

 THE SALTED NUT ROLL CANDY BAR

 Salted Nut Rolls have been around for a long time!
 Since 1933, in fact.
 They are made by Pearson’s Candy in the Twin Cities of Minnesota.

-It was a way to give even the tightly clutched purse strings a way to indulge a bit.
+A way to give even the tightly clutched purse strings a way to indulge a bit.

 It’s a common misconception that these two candy bars are “the same.”
 My daughter’s boyfriend would have told you that a Payday was his favorite candy bar — until of course, I introduced him to the Salted Nut Roll.

-A Payday candy bar has the same sweet & salty thing going on with the peanuts and peanut butter with the caramel, but what it lacks is the nougat in the center that the Salted Nut Roll has.
+A Payday candy bar has the same sweet & salty thing going on with the salty peanuts and peanut butter with the golden caramel, but what it lacks is the nougat in the center that the Salted Nut Roll has.

 The flavor is really similar.
 Pearson’s Candy will tell you that nobody has ever gotten it exactly right, though, no matter how many have tried.

 These homemade candy bars are made with a marshmallow center.
 The actual candy bar, as I mentioned earlier, has a creamy nougat center.

 Both have a caramel and peanut butter sweet chewiness to them, and the salty, crunchy roasted nuts give them that perfect saltiness.